CampbellCrowley/TraX-Website-Public/docs/outlines/overview.md

       - Barometric pressure.
       - Error codes.
       - Other data available over OBD-II.
-    * Companion app is purchasable? or free?
+  - Companion app is purchasable? or free?
 * Branding
   - Ability to place own brand on private version.
   - Purchasable.

+## Style
+* All pages look similar.
+* Same font used on all pages.
+* All pages have visible link back to Recording page.

 ---